$\mathrm{L}^1$ full groups of flows: Preliminaries

 Our work belongs to the field of ergodic theory, which means that all the constructions are defined and results are proven up to null sets.
-On a number of occasions, we allow ourselves to deviate from the pedantic accuracy and write ``for all \( x \)\ldots'' when we really ought to say ``for almost all \( x \)\ldots'', etc. The only part where certain care needs to be exercised in this regard appears in Section~\ref{sec:full-groups-metric}.
-We define \( \LL^{1} \) full groups for \emph{Borel} measure-preserving actions of Polish normed groups, and we need a genuine action on the space \( X \) for these to make sense just as in~\cite{MR3464151}.
-Boolean actions (also called near actions) of general Polish groups do not admit realizations in general~\cite{glasnerautomorphismgroupGaussian2005}, and even when they do, it could happen that different realizations yield different full groups.
-This subtlety disappears once we move our attention to locally compact group actions, which is the case for Section~\ref{sec:l1-locally-compact} and onwards.
-All boolean actions of locally compact second countable groups admit Borel realizations which are all conjugate up to measure zero (and hence have the same full group), so null sets can be neglected just as they always are in ergodic theory.
+We occasionally phrase our results as holding ``for all \( x \)'' when strictly speaking they hold only ``for almost all \( x \)''.
+The only part where certain care needs to be exercised in this regard appears in Chapter~\ref{chap:full-groups-metric}, where we define \( \LL^{1} \) full groups for Borel measure-preserving actions of Polish normed groups.
+As in~\cite{MR3464151}, these definitions require genuine actions rather than \emph{boolean actions}---a distinction that we clarify at the end of this section.
+This technicality vanishes when considering the more restrictive setting of measure-preserving actions of locally compact Polish groups.

-By a \emph{standard probability space} we mean the unique (up to isomorphism) separable atomless measure space \( (X, \mu) \) with \( \mu(X) = 1 \), i.e., the unit interval \( [0,1] \) with the Lebesgue measure.
-A few times in Section~\ref{sec:derived-l1-full-group} and Appendix~\ref{sec:disintegration-measure} we refer to a \emph{standard Lebesgue space}, by which we mean a separable finite measure space, \( \mu(X) < \infty \), thus in contrast to the notion of the standard probability space allowing atoms and omitting the normalization requirement.
+By a \textbf{standard probability space}, we mean a unique (up to isomorphism) separable atomless measure space \( (X, \mu) \) with \( \mu(X) = 1 \), i.e., the unit interval \( [0,1] \) equipped with the Lebesgue measure.
+Occasionally, in Chapter~\ref{chap:derived-l1-full-group} and Appendices~\ref{sec:disintegration-measure} and~\ref{chap:appendix-actions-lcsc}, we refer to a \textbf{standard Lebesgue space}, by which we mean a separable finite measure space, \( \mu(X) < \infty \).
+Unlike a standard probability space, this concept allows for the presence of atoms and does not require normalization.

+Throughout, we frequently work with spaces of measurable functions identified up to sets of measure zero.
+To simplify notation, we omit explicit references to the underlying measure \( \mu \).
+For example, we write \( \LL^1(X, \R) \) instead of \( \LL^1(X, \mu, \R) \) to denote the Banach space of \( \mu \)-integrable functions \( X \to \R \).